 When I talk about surviving in Latin America, I’m not talking about being dropped off in the middle of the jungle and being left to find your way home.
-Some aspects of Latin American life have already been discussed on this site, such as the importance of the family unit in everything, but I just want to start mentioning a few other interesting observations I have made over the years in regard to understanding Hispanic Latino culture.
+Some aspects of Latin American life have already been discussed on this site, such as the importance of the family unit in everything, but I just want to start mentioning a few other random observations I have made over the years in regard to understanding Hispanic-Latino culture.

 When visiting anywhere in the world, there will be times when you need to ask directions.
 I found out the hard way on more than one occasion, that this seemingly simple request is not as straight forward in some parts of Latin America.

 Here is a tip for you – when you ask someone, for example where is the nearest bank, you need to ask at least two people and if you get two different answers, keep asking until you have at least two people that give you the same directions.
 Why?
 Because if you ask directions from someone in the street and they don’t know, they will often just invent an answer because they hate to admit their lack of knowledge.
 The fact that you may end up wandering aimlessly for a while is of little importance to them, after all, what is a few extra minutes?
 It took me a couple of trips until I figured this out, but now I’m prepared.
 On one occasion, I did actually have to ask five different people before I managed to get a “set of two” the same.

 Visits to people’s homes are not planned.